AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 ![Adobe Logo](assets/no-localize/adobe_standard_logo.png "Hover text")

-**NOTE:** For images that should not be localized, create a separate `do-not-localize` folder in the assets folder.
-Typically, images without text or images containing only sample content would be placed there.
-This removes any "noise" from the assets folder and reduces the amount of questions.

 ### Code blocks

 Markdown supports the placement of code blocks both inline in a sentence and as a separate "fenced" block between sentences.
 For details, see [Markdown's native support for code blocks](https://daringfireball.net/projects/markdown/syntax#precode)